 Appendix E: Death as Sleep Quotes

 The Bible frequently describes death as “sleep.”
 This fits with the idea of resurrection: the dead will later “wake up.”
 It also explains the apparent error in Jesus’ teachings when he said that anyone who keeps his word will never see death [John 8:51].
 Jesus was most likely referring to the second death.
-Either than, or no one has successfully followed Jesus’ teachings yet.
+Either that, or no one has successfully followed Jesus’ teachings yet.

 Below is a collection of Biblical passages referring to death as sleep.
 I just did a word search in the King James version and saved in order.
 First, appearances of “sleep.”
 Then “slept.”
 This collection is not necessarily complete.